 "I see."
 Johann nodded in acknowledgement.
 "My apologies then, I did not mean to remind you of your loss." he continued.
 "Having said that however, I am still intrigued by your presence in Area 22, as the Ashford Foundation has no holdings here."

 "I hope to change that in the near future."
 Lelouch answered, continuing his explanation.
 "While this land has little in the way of resources, it still possesses an abundance of open space; a perfect blank slate for industrialization."

 "Yes, I have heard this assessment."
 Johann concluded as well.
 "But surely there's more to the Ashford Foundation's interests than that."

 Lelouch faked a laugh.
-"You really are gifted at seeing beyond the obvious, Sir Ernst." he complimented before going on.
+"You really are gifted at seeing beyond the obvious, Sir Johann." he complimented before going on.
 "The truth is, the Foundation has recently absorbed the Eden Corporation.
 This includes the rights to Eden's Genesis project."